-The childminder is a good role model, ensuring that children are developing an understanding of respect and manners through daily routines and behaviour.
-She gives clear indications as to how children are expected to behave, for example by listening to them, responding to their questions and praising their good efforts.
-The childminder follows established hygiene routines and explains the benefits of these to children.
-For example, she talks to them about the importance of washing their hands after using the toilet and before eating meals and snacks.
-Children enjoy playing outdoors where they have good opportunities to develop their physical skills.
-There is a good selection of age appropriate resources including small seesaws and sit-on toys.
+The childminder is a good role model, ensuring that children are developing an understanding of respect and good manners through daily routines and by their behaviour.
+She gives clear indications as to how children are expected to behave, for example, by praising their good work and thanking them for helping to prepare activities.
+The childminder follows established hygiene routines and talks to the children about these.
+For example, she discusses the importance of washing their hands after using the toilet and before eating meals and snacks.
+Children participate in regular fire drills, which help them to understand how to keep themselves safe in an emergency.
+They enjoy playing outdoors where they have good opportunities to develop their physical skills.